TheTask/Grader-Rework/README.md

 * I altered init.py file so the configuration.json gets created with added entries
 * **More testing still needs to be done with regards of errors, missing files, misnamed files and exceptions**

+### Update after 4th week:
+* I wrote a grader for COMP204 A2
+* I downloaded a few assignments, renamed them correctly and rezipped them so the grader can work with it
+* I fixed 2 bugs regarding the json file and in the grader itself that would not let using different modules
+* I comprehensively tested that the grader works as expected ( as before )

+### Plan for week 5:
+* Go to Trottier to test it on windows and linux
+* Start implementing the anti-cheat software